Uniswap/docs/docs/contracts/uniswapx/03-auction-types.md

 ## Arbitrum: Dutch Auction

-TL;DR — **Direct Dutch auction without RFQ, leveraging fast block times for on-chain price discovery.**
+TL;DR — **Direct Dutch auction without RFQ, leveraging fast block times for onchain price discovery.**

 Because Arbitrum's block frequency is much higher than Ethereum's, the Dutch auction can decay through more price points in the same amount of time.
 For example, exploring 5 price points takes 60 seconds on Ethereum (5 × 12-second blocks) but only 1.25 seconds on Arbitrum (5 × 0.25-second blocks).
 This speed advantage eliminates the need for an RFQ process since the auction can open directly to all fillers without exclusivity and still deliver excellent price discovery within an acceptable timeframe.